DrWhax/dotfiles/README.md

 My dotfiles for:

-* Debian Buster or higher,
+* Debian Buster or higher
 * Manjaro
 * MacOS Catalina